Schizophrenia

 Introduction

-Photo of a woman
+Photo of elderly woman sitting on chair

 People with schizophrenia experience acute episodes of psychosis – phases where they often see the world very differently than they normally do.
 They may hear voices or think that they’re being followed or controlled by other people.
 Their behavior changes too, and their speech may become confused.
 Some people almost completely lose touch with reality.